• Skip to primary navigation

 Location: Williamsburg at 90 Kent Avenue (Kent Avenue and N 8th Street).

-Beyond Domino Park, Williamsburg has a number of waterfront parks which are worth visiting, including East River State Park.
-The park is located on the site of a 19th century shipping dock, and you’ll find numerous interpretive signs here illuminating the area’s history, as well remnants of a cobblestone street and railroad tracks.
+Beyond Domino Park, Williamsburg has a number of waterfront parks which are worth visiting, including Marsha P. Johnson State Park (formerly East River State Park).
+The park (which was renamed in 2020 to honor a transgender woman of color who was a pioneer of the LGBTQ civil rights movement and a prominent figure in the Stonewall Uprising) is located on the site of a 19th century shipping dock, and you'll find numerous interpretive signs here illuminating the area's history, as well remnants of a cobblestone street and railroad tracks.
 This park also has wonderful views of the East River and Manhattan, a play area, and picnic tables and BBQ space.
 Smorgasburg is held here on the weekends.

 12. Bushwick Inlet Park